pmq20/libsquash/README.md

 ### `squash_fstat(disk, fildes, buf)`

-Obtains the same information as `squash_stat()` about an open file known by the file descriptor `fildes`.
+Obtains the same information as `squash_stat()` about an open file known by the Libsquash file descriptor `fildes`.

 ### `squash_open(disk, path)`

 The file name specified by `path` of the SquashFS `disk` is opened for reading.
-If successful, `squash_open()` returns a non-negative integer, termed a file descriptor.
+If successful, `squash_open()` returns a non-negative integer, termed a Libsquash file descriptor.
 It returns `-1` on failure.
 The file pointer (used to mark the current position within the file) is set to the beginning of the file.
 The returned resource should later be closed by `squash_close()`.

 ### `squash_close(fildes)`

-Deletes a descriptor from the per-SquashFS-disk object reference table.
+Deletes a Libsquash file descriptor from the per-SquashFS-disk object reference table.
 If this is the last reference to the underlying object, the object will be deactivated.
 For example, on the last close of a file the current seek pointer associated with the file is lost.
 Upon successful completion, a value of `0` is returned.